Skip to main content Skip to docs navigation

 Metadata standards

 Once a community agrees to a set of relevant metadata for their field, they can devise metadata standards.
-A metadata standard is usually defined for a given type of data and by different stakeholders (e.g., users community, data repositories).
-For every metadata fields part of a metadata standard, one could expect a human-readable description of the metadata field paired with a machine-readable persistent identifier of the field, then an indication of the level of requirements of this field in the standard and how many values of this field are expected (that is the cardinality).
+A metadata standard is usually defined for a given type of data and by different stakeholders (e.g., users communities, data repositories).
+For every metadata field part of a metadata standard, one could expect a human-readable description of the metadata field paired with a machine-readable persistent identifier of the field, then an indication of the level of requirements of this field in the standard and how many values of this field are expected (that is the cardinality).

 Metadata management